TrackerBrief

 Google's Fitbit Air landed in 2026 as a direct shot at Whoop: minimalist band, no screen, pure data collection via PPG optical sensors on the wrist.
 The pitch is clean.
 Wear it, let it gather heart rate, SpO2, and sleep data, then let the AI coach tell you what to do next.
 Early reviewers confirm the hardware comfort is genuinely good.
 That part works.

-Fitbit Air is comfortable hardware built around a concept that needs more time in the oven.
+Fitbit Air is comfortable hardware built around a concept that needs more time in development.
 Check back in six months of firmware updates before letting it coach your race build.

 Mentioned watches